Kia Ora – Welcome to New Zealand

 Don’t miss the Te Papa Tongarewa Museum when in Wellington this interactive and dynamic museum in on the waterfront as a world-leader in visitor and interactive experiences.
 Te Papa introduces you to art, science and culture in an incredible waterfront location.
 New Zealand’s indigenous people, the Maori, are celebrated here at Te Papa with a permanent exhibit where you can learn about Maori culture and their history.

 I have to admit that Wellington is one of my favourite places in the world, learning about Maori culture and attending ceremonies on a marai, the amazing cable car ride up to the lookout and the incredible friendliness of the New Zealand people make this a very safe and fascinating destination.
 It was also a place where I felt very safe travelling alone, the people are eager to share their city with you and will always stop to give you directions and advice.
 Oh and when you are in Wellington don’t forget to pop over to South Island for the Whale watching tours and the outstanding, awe inspiring trip down the coast on a 5 gauge railway train.
+Check out Backstreet Nomad’s post on his 3 week itinerary through South Island.

 Pin it for later: